Home

 Get a cup and look at it from straight down over it.
 Notice how the opening is round?
 Now look at the opening from the side.
 You'll see that the shape of the opening is now an oval!

-The cornea and iris are on the surface of the eye and will appear as ovals when looked at from the side. spheres such as balls will look round no matter which angle you view them from.
+The cornea and iris appear to be on the surface of the eye and will appear as ovals when looked at from the side. spheres such as balls will look round no matter which angle you view them from.

-When looking for an art template make sure it has enough sizes to handle whatever job you might have.
+When looking for a template make sure it has enough sizes to handle whatever job you might have.
 The one I use for circles goes from 1/16 inches to 3inches.

 Unless your planning on doing large posters or murals, this template will have more than enough sizes to handle any job you might be working on.